 The Best of The Bunch

 Even with not too many options out there, all of these free web conferencing apps with screen sharing included in our list should manage to fill in any gaps your team may have.
-Between the open source nature of Apache’s OnlineMeeting, to the Google integrated Hangouts, or the IT focused screen sharing of TeamViewer – your office shouldn’t have to break out the credit card to subscribe to a web conferencing solution just yet.
+Between the open-source nature of Apache’s OnlineMeeting, the cohesive Google Meet, or the IT-focused screen sharing of TeamViewer – your office shouldn’t have to break out the credit card to subscribe to a web conferencing solution just yet.